canonical/checkbox/docs/explanation/continuous_delivery.md

            weeks, that's newer than the last stable release?"}
-up2date("No need for a new stable release") blocked("Can't do a release") trim("Trim the version string to X.Y.Z") ppa("Checkout the repo that corresponds to the checked beta
+up2date("No need for a new stable release") blocked("Can't do a release") release("Initiate the promotion to stable") ppa("Checkout the repo that corresponds to the checked beta
      and push it to the stable PPA for LP to build") snaps("Push snaps to the stable channel")